blindlee1324/SearchTextforYourName/README.md

 # SearchTextforYourName
-better version of Codecademy JavaScript Tutorial - 'Introduction to 'While' Loops in JS's example
+better version of Codecademy JavaScript Tutorial - 'Introduction to 'While' Loops in JS' example